YuxingLu613/MoTIF/README.md

 ```

 ### Dataset
-The BRCA and ROSMAP dataset can be find in [MOGONET](https://github.com/txWang/MOGONET).
-The KIPAN and LGG dataset can be find in [Google Drive](https://drive.google.com/drive/folders/1HouMHY705LWutSOKVFdlOUbshV4CNp8W?usp=sharing).
-The CCM dataset will be released soon.
+The BRCA and ROSMAP dataset can be found in [MOGONET](https://github.com/txWang/MOGONET).
+All the preprocessed datasets can be found in [HTML Datasets](https://drive.google.com/drive/folders/1_tJ2ekhTmWp7ZcRVjUVGx0cqGMRKEhNo?usp=share_link).
+The pan-cancer dataset can be fetched in [TCGA](https://www.cancer.gov/ccg/research/genome-sequencing/tcga) program .

 ## Usage